In the wild you have to make due with what you can find around you.

 On this trip I found items that allowed me to make a DIY slingshot.

 Before this weekend’s camping trip, I was in my local outdoors store looking for a decent slingshot, but none were available.

-I know… I’ll try to make a slingshot, a real bushcraft slingshot.
+I know… I’ll try to make a DIY slingshot, a real bushcraft slingshot.

 Finding the Supplies

 First things first.
 I needed to find a forked branch.